pagekite/upagekite/README.md

     $ python3 -m upagekite.esp32_install --nopk |picocom /dev/ttyACM0

-(Consult the more complete ESP32 instructions above for hints about environment variables and options.
+Consult the more complete ESP32 instructions above, for hints about environment variables and other options.

 ## A Note About Resource Constraints